Unboxing the power of Mental Health First Aiders.

 Why Mental Health matters in the workplace.

-Employee mental well-being is often neglected, concealed by stigma or fear of discrimination.
-This culture of silence comes at a high cost for employers.
-Research indicates that it’s time for businesses to address this issue.
+Too many people struggle in silence at work, because employee mental wellbeing is often neglected, concealed by stigma or fear of discrimination and this culture of silence comes at a high cost for employers.

 Check out our resources page for more information: